I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 If I want to explore therapy, what would be my next step?

 I’m glad you asked.
-Simply click the contact button below and I will schedule a free fifteen-minute consulting session by phone.
+Simply fill out the contact form on the right and I will schedule a free fifteen-minute no-obligation consulting session by phone.
 We’ll talk briefly about your reasons for seeking therapy and how I might meet your needs.
 I will also answer any questions you might have.